mmatrosov/plumbum-crash-repro/README.md

 # A repro case for a strange crash...

-...involving plumbum, boost.python and gold.
+...involving plumbum, boost.python, gold and clang's `--rtlib=compiler-rt` option.

 ## Pre-requisites